IcedGarion/poe-watch/README.md

 # DESCRIPTION
-This application tracks if there are some discounts on poe.trade.
+This application tracks if there are discounts on poe.trade.
-It searches poe.trade for the items you are interested in, reading from the items list;
+It continuously searches poe.trade for the items you are interested in, reading from the items list;
-it checks whether some items' prices are below of the specified one, and notify you if there is a match.
+it checks whether the items' prices are below the specified ones, and notify you if there is a match.

 Only works for uniques items (for now).